docker/docs/machine/get-started-cloud.md

 * `<machine>` - name of the host you want to create

-For convenience, `docker-machine` will use sensible defaults for choosing settings such as the image that the server is based on, but you override the defaults using the respective flags (e.g. `--digitalocean-image`).
-This is useful if, for example, you want to create a cloud server with a lot of memory and CPUs (by default `docker-machine` creates a small server).
+For convenience, `docker-machine` uses sensible defaults for choosing settings such as the image that the server is based on, but you override the defaults using the respective flags, such as `--digitalocean-image`.
+This is useful if, for example, you want to create a cloud server with a lot of memory and CPUs, rather than the default behavior of creating smaller servers.

 For a full list of the flags/settings available and their defaults, see the output of `docker-machine create -h` at the command line, the